 Corporate laws are not quite extensive in terms of conflict of interest policies, but regulations may apply.
 Be sure to check for any applicable local, state, and federal requirements.

 When it comes to avoiding potential conflicts of interest, we can learn best from others’ experiences.
 While we reviewed common examples across the for-profit and nonprofit sectors, here are some common ways to deal with conflicts of interest as they come up or avoid them in the first place:

 However you handle conflicts of interest, do so quickly.
 The longer you wait, the more of an issue they can become both internally and externally.
-Implementing these tried-and-true methods will go a long way to maintain an ethical team and keep your credibility intact when it comes to dealing with conflicts of interest.
+Implementing these tried-and-true methods will go a long way to maintaining an ethical team and keep your credibility intact when it comes to dealing with conflicts of interest.

 We’ve covered the basic components of a well-written conflict of interest policy.
 Now, let’s see what all that information looks like when pieced together.

 Check out our conflict of interest policy sample and feel free to model your own after it.
-Click the image below to see the complete template, or read on for the full-text version of it:

 Disclaimer: This conflict of interest policy sample is meant only to provide general guidelines.
 It may not take into account all applicable local, state, and federal laws and should instead be used to give a general idea of what a generic policy may look like.
 Neither the author nor Boardable will assume any legal liability that may arise from using this sample template.